tvenclovas96/particle-scene-compositor/README.md

 ## Features
 * Particle control panel that provides QoL features and synchronized autoplay of all particle nodes in the editor
 * `SyncNode` runtime node that can play and restart all child particle nodes in a synchronized manner.
 By default offers "one-shot" behavior, by autoplaying on ready and self-freeing once all child particles have finished.
-* Integration of editor control panel with both native Godot particle nodes as well as the new `SyncNodes`
+* Stand-alone components, meaning each component of the plugin is optional.
 * `SyncNode` versions available for both Gpu and Cpu particles, as well as 2D and 3D
 * Both GDScript and C# compatible, with all `SyncNode` variants available in both languages.

 ## Installation
-Each component of `particle-scene-compositor` works fully stand-alone.
-You can download and use only the parts you interested in, e.g: omitting the 3d nodes in a 2d project; only download the editor panel; skip the editor panel and only use the nodes etc.
+Each component of the plugin works fully stand-alone.
+You can download only the parts you are interested in by selecting which folders to copy/install, e.g: Only the 2d SyncNodes and the editor panel; only the editor panel; only the 3d C# SyncNodes without the editor panel etc.

 To install:
 * Download the repository, and copy the relevant contents of the `addons` folder into your Godot project.